autumn8/fair-point-dapp/README.md

 To run locally.
 Install ganache & truffle.
 Start ganache.

+Run **npm run serve**, but make sure it's running on port 8080. ie. start it before starting the fair point node service, or hot reloads won't work.

 1. Run 'truffle compile' & 'truffle migrate'.
 Later if changes are made and the contract redeployed, run 'truffle migrate --reset' .
-Note the deployed contract address and update
+Note the deployed contract address and update the contractInstance address.
+This address also needs to be updated in the fair point server app.
+TODO - create build script too handle this

+2. Web3 instance & contractInstance's are spun up on client launch and before vue